Printing Terms

 Varnish

-a coating printed on top of a printed sheet to protect it, add a finish, and/or add a tinge of color.
+A coating printed on top of a printed sheet to protect it, add a finish, and/or add a tinge of color.
 An entire sheet may be varnished, or certain areas, like halftones, may be spot varnished to add emphasis and appeal.

 Vegetable-based